Trading centre for dynamic growth – Tampere has become the fastest growing urban centre in Finland

 An attractive hub in the heart of Finland

-“The cost of living is lower here than in Helsinki, which increases the purchasing power of those who live in Tampere,” Antikainen adds.
+“The cost of living is lower here than in Helsinki, which significantly increases the purchasing power of those who live in Tampere.”

 Tampere challenges Helsinki:

-- Lower cost of living than in the Helsinki metropolitan area.
+- A lower cost of living than in the Helsinki metropolitan area.

 - Easily accessible from different parts of Finland.

-- The growth in services also attracts tourists.
+- The growth in services and investments in the event economy are also attracting tourists.